hilarioushappystar/SpiderSolitaireProject/README.md

 use information from visible cards when determining the best move(s).

-Generate_random_startposition: This generates a random valid starting position (valid means every card appears exactly twice, each column contains the correct number of cards and only 10 cards are visible etc).

-NOTE: if you wanna generate a start position with known arrangement of face-down cards, simply generate a random position to get the "correct format", then edit each card to have the correct suit and rank.

-Calculate_equity: This estimates the equity (i.e. probability of winning) by repeatedly playing the same hand and computing the ratio "number of wins" : "number of games".

 The algorithm for playing one iteration of a starting hand is as follows:

 LOOP